hatchet-player/Hatchet/doc/BUILDING.md

 ## Cross Compilation

-~~ the tomahawk project can be cross compiled from a Unix-Like environment for NT-Like environments ~~ THIS FEAUTURE IS CURRENTLY NOT WORKING
+~~ the Hatchet project can be cross compiled from a Unix-Like environment for NT-Like environments ~~ THIS FEAUTURE IS CURRENTLY NOT WORKING